top of page

 Dr. Gary Barth, President of BBH Eye Foundation.
 Gary has not only established a successful private ophthalmology institute in the U.S. but has devoted years of service as a surgeon and trainer in developing countries, including India, Nepal, Vietnam, and Myanmar.
 He has served on multiple Boards of Directors of nonprofit organizations providing humanitarian services.

 Mr. Jack Blanks, Executive Director of BBH.
-Jack has worked for international non-profit service organizations for his entire career of over 45 years, including 18 years in programs focusing on prevention and cure of blindness
+Jack has worked for international non-profit service organizations for his entire career of over 50 years, including 21 years in programs focusing on prevention of blindness and sight restoration.

 OUR IMPACT